apache/hadoop/hadoop-ozone/docs/content/Settings.md

 ## Setting up an Ozone only cluster

-* Please untar the  ozone-0.2.1-SNAPSHOT to the directory where you are going to run Ozone from.
+* Please untar the ozone-<version> to the directory where you are going to run Ozone from.
 We need Ozone jars on all machines in the cluster.
 So you need to do this on all machines in the cluster.